 By the 1922-1923 winter season, 386 Marlborough was the home of Mary Ann (Sheffield) Moriarty, the widow of wholesale dry goods merchant George Andrews Moriarty.
 She previously had lived at 26 Fenway.
 Their unmarried son, G. Andrews Moriarty, Jr., a lawyer who would become a noted genealogist, lived with her.
 He previously had lived at The Marlborough at 416 Marlborough.
 They also maintained a home, Ridgemere, in Newport.

-By 1927, 386 Marlborough was the home of John Knight and his wife, Florence E. (Doane) Knight, who operated it as a lodging house.
+By the 1927-1928 winter season, 386 Marlborough was the home of John Knight and his wife, Florence E. (Doane) Knight, who operated it as a lodging house.
 They previously had lived at 317 Marlborough.
 John Knight was a teacher at Charlestown High School.

-By 1930, 386 Marlborough was owned by Mary E. Walsh, who was the assessed owner from that year through 1936.
+On January 24, 1930, 386 Marlborough was acquired from John Cronin by Mary A. Walsh.
 The Knights continued to live there and operate it as a lodging house.